 “If we go to Confession, it is not to plead for forgiveness from God.
 It is to thank Him for it … When God forgives our sins, He is not changing His mind about us.
 He is changing our minds about Him …” (Fr Herbert McCabe OP)

 In this sacrament – also known as ‘going to confession’ – we are invited to share the peace and joy that comes with letting go of our sins, hearing that we are forgiven and beginning anew in the Sacrament of Reconciliation.

-In the Sacrament we confess our sins in the presence of the priest.
-Then, in the name of the Church, the priest pronounces: “I absolve you from your sins in the name of the Father, the Son and the Holy Spirit.”
+In the Sacrament we confess our sins in the presence of the priest who acts in the name of Christ and the Church.
+Then the priest pronounces: “I absolve you from your sins in the name of the Father, the Son and the Holy Spirit.”
 After this, the priest assigns you a small devotional or practical task for you to complete as a sign of your repentance.

 Lord, never let me feel that any sin of mine is greater than your love.
 Remind me often that with you I can always begin again.